 Save The Sharks

 Sharks are some of the most ancient and inspiring creatures on Earth, yet they are also among the most misunderstood.
 Species like the Greenland shark can live for over 200 years, making them one of the longest-living vertebrates on the planet.
-Their existence alone is a reminder of how vital it is to protect and preserve these animals not just for their beauty, but for the history and balance they represent within our oceans.
+Their existence alone is a reminder of how vital it is to protect and preserve these animals, not just for their beauty, but for the history and balance they represent within our oceans.

 Beyond their appearance, sharks play a critical role in maintaining marine ecosystems.
 Often referred to as the “garbage collectors of the sea,” they help regulate populations and remove weak or sick animals, ensuring a healthier ocean overall.
 Without sharks, ecosystems can quickly become unbalanced, leading to overpopulation of certain species and the collapse of others.
 Their survival is directly tied to the health of our oceans and ultimately, our planet.

 Sharks also exist within a delicate system of interdependence.
 Many species rely on smaller fish, such as cleaner fish, to remove parasites and maintain their health.
 This relationship highlights the complexity of marine life and how interconnected these systems truly are.
-When sharks disappear, it doesn’t just affect one species it disrupts an entire chain of life beneath the surface.
+When sharks disappear, it doesn’t just affect one species; it disrupts an entire chain of life beneath the surface.

 Fish using Great White to exfoliate